Key Factors in Choosing an Experienced, Professional Realtor

 The reasons for selling vary, and most carry with them some fairly strong emotions and/or high levels of stress.
 Even though the process is similar for most sales, results can range from horrible (as in the “I can’t wait to forget the whole thing and try to recoup and recover” kind of horrible) to those heartwarming cases that were nothing short of a made-for-TV miracle storyline.
 What makes the difference?
 I’m sure the list would be long but a good attitude, some reasonable research, realistic expectations and a professional realtor you can count on are high on that list.

 Unless you have a very good offer from a buyer who has serious interest in your home because they have always wanted it, hiring a realtor is a sensible starting point.
 Where do you find that person?

-Some people ask the question because they don’t know any realtors.
-Others ask the question because they know many, including friends and family, and don’t know how to make the choice without hurting the feelings of those important people in their lives.
+Some people ask that question because they don’t know any realtors.
+Others ask that question because they know many, including friends and family, and don’t know how to make the choice without hurting the feelings of those important people in their lives.
 Interview your people, but then, rely on your honest opinion and gut feeling after conducting interviews, calling references and making comparisons.

 Selling your home and buying another are serious financial decisions and can’t be taken lightly.
 Think of it as a business decision, and it might be a bit easier on your nerves.
 Once you ask good questions and make comparisons, the best choice will usually stand out.
 There’s no guilt in making the decision that is best for you.